Seán McComb

-Seán McComb (born 14 August 1992) is an Irish professional boxer.
-As an amateur he won a bronze medal at the 2015 European Games.
+Seán McComb (born 14 August 1992) is a Northern Irish professional boxer.
+He has held the IBF European super-lightweight title since September 2025 and is also a former WBO European super-lightweight champion.
+As an amateur, McComb won a bronze medal at the 2015 European Games.

 Career

 McComb trains at the Holy Trinity club, Belfast.

 McComb won bronze at the 2015 European Games in Baku.